hashicorp/nomad/website/source/docs/jobops/updating.html.md

 Now "api-blue" is the live group and when we are ready to update the api to v3, we would modify "api-green" and repeat this process.
 The rate at which the count of groups are incremented and decremented is totally up to the user.
-It is usually good practice to start by transistion one at a time until a certain confidence threshold is met based on application specific logs and metrics.
+It is usually good practice to start by transition one at a time until a certain confidence threshold is met based on application specific logs and metrics.

 ## Handling Drain Signals